aparajita/capacitor-logger/README.md

         error: string,
         warn: string,
         info: string,
-        debug: string
+        debug: string,
       },
-      useSyslog: boolean // Only used on iOS
+      useSyslog: boolean, // Only used on iOS
-    }
+    },
-  }
+  },
 }
 ```